berndmehnert/llmjspringbootangular/readme.md

-# Simple demo app for chatting with an Ollama cloud model
+# Simple demo app for chatting with a cloud-model

 - llm_chat_client: Angular/nodejs chat client
 - llm_microservice: Spring Boot microservice which asks the Ollama cloud model "gpt-oss:120b" user questions and provides the client with the answers.
 Since an answer might be long, answers are given as streams